Dams4K/Dams4K/README.md

 ### [GDCP Bot](https://github.com/Dams4K/GDCPBotV3)

 It was a discord bot I had to make for a friend, it ended up becoming a big bot for the server she was on.
-Initial launch: oct 2, 2019, I stopped it on july 24, 2023<br>
+Initial launch: Oct 2, 2019, I stopped it on July 24, 2023<br>
 It was the first project I had to make for someone else than me

 ### [French Bridger's Leaderboard](https://github.com/Dams4K/FrenchMCPlayHDBridgers)